3.9 Developing Algorithms

 2. Knowledge Points

-(1) Developing Algorithms
+(1) Represent Algorithms

 • The way statements are sequenced and combined in a program determines the computed result.